gapotchenko/gnu-tk/README.md

 A **recurring issue with GNU tools**, however, is their limited accessibility on non-Unix operating systems.
 For example, on Windows, you can use toolkits such as [MSYS2](https://www.msys2.org/), [Cygwin](https://cygwin.com/) or [WSL](https://learn.microsoft.com/windows/wsl/ "Windows Subsystem for Linux").
-Yet, these introduce their own challenges: correctly identifying the toolkit installation path, modifying environment variables, configuring shells with toolkit-specific parameters, and, finally, managing the handoff of control to and from the toolkit.
+Yet, they introduce their own challenges: correctly identifying the toolkit installation path, modifying environment variables, configuring shells with toolkit-specific parameters, and, finally, managing the handoff of control to and from the toolkit.
 All of this makes using GNU tools far from easy and reproducible.

 GNU-TK project solves those problems by providing a small `gnu-tk` command-line utility that serves as an automatic gateway to a GNU toolkit installed on the system.